HeitorMC/HeitorMC/README.md

 ---

-#### I'm a hardworking and passionate Software Engineer based on Brasília - Brazil
+#### I'm a hardworking and passionate Software Engineer based in Brasília - Brazil

 - Formerly a network engineer but I found out that software engineering is my passion;
 - Portuguese is my native language, but I can speak English too;
-- Working daily with Ruby, NodeJS, Typescript, Docker and backend frameworks like Ruby on Rails, Express, and NestJs;
+- Working daily with Ruby, NodeJS, Typescript, Docker, and backend frameworks like Ruby on Rails, Express, and NestJs;
-- Skiled in automated tests and used with the following test libraries: RSpec, Mocha, and Jest
+- Skilled in automated tests and used with the following test libraries: RSpec, Mocha, and Jest
-- I love when assigned to devops tasks;
+- I love when assigned to DevOps tasks;
-- Currently studying: **React** and **Ruby on Rails**
+- Currently studying: **React** and **Go**
 - 📫 Reach me: heitor711n@gmail.com

 ## Contributions to Open Source Software 🗺️🖥️